SAO Assessment

 Assessment Tasks

-• two online tests: contribute up to 20%
+• two online tests (Computer Managed Test, CMT) contribute up to 20%

-Students are given a wide range of project topics to choose from - with over 100 alternatives in total, including a number of projects specifically focussed on curriculum development, amateur observing, astronomy & society, and some even use the Centre's supercomputer.
+Students are given a range of project topics to choose from, including a number of projects specifically focussed on curriculum development, data analysis, amateur observing, astronomy & society, and some even use the Centre's supercomputer.
 Students also have the opportunity to design their own project topics.
-To see the result of one of our more unusual 'own project' choices, visit the Sagan Memorial Planet Walk Website at http://www.sciencenter.org/saganpw/, designed and put together by SAO participant Richard 'Doc' Kinne.
+To see the result of one of our more unusual 'own project' choices, visit the Sagan Memorial Planet Walk Website at https://www.sciencenter.org/sagan-walk.html, designed and put together by SAO participant Richard 'Doc' Kinne.

 Newsgroup participation involves regular postings of queries and responses about the course content and textbook reading.
 A lively and informative dialogue is built up between participants, as well as with the unit instructors.